Showing posts with label British life 60s and 70s. Show all posts

 Monday, January 26, 2026

-Caravans, B&Bs, and seaside towns — before foreign travel became routine.
+Caravans, B&Bs, and seaside towns — before travel overseas became routine.

 The chances were that if you went overseas, you had money.